M83 (band): 2010–2015: Hurry Up, We're Dreaming, Oblivion and commercial success

-2016–present: Junk, Volta, Tour, DSVII, and Fantasy
+2016–2025: Junk, Volta, Tour, DSVII, and Fantasy

 On 1 March 2016, M83's seventh studio album Junk was announced along with its lead single, "Do It, Try It".
 The album was released on 8 April 2016.
 The band then embarked on a tour across North America and Europe during the first half of 2016.
 On 5 December 2016, it was announced that Gonzalez of M83 would be the composer and musical director for Cirque du Soleil's touring show, Volta.

 In July 2019, Gonzalez announced M83's eighth studio album, DSVII (standing for Digital Shades, Vol. II).
 It was released on 20 September 2019.
 In December 2021, Gonzalez announced a re-release of Hurry Up We're Dreaming for its 10th anniversary.
 On 10 January 2023, M83 released the single "Oceans Niagara", and released their ninth studio album, Fantasy, on 17 March 2023.
 A tour of North America in support of the album followed.

 On 16 April 2025, Anthony Gonzalez announced the release of the new M83 soundtrack album A Necessary Escape for the film Dakar Chronicles, a documentary directed by the French actor and screenwriter Jalil Lespert.

+2026–present: I Wrote You A Letter

+On 22 July 2026, Gonzalez announced M83's tenth studio album I Wrote You a Letter.
+The album was released on 25 September 2026.